moolen/SlimVC/README.md

 - `DELETE`
 - `PATCH`

-The callback/constructor/classMethod will recieve 2 Arguments: first, a `\Slim\Slim` instance (aka $View), second a $params array which holds the optional routing params (like /foo/:bar/:id)
+The callback/constructor/classMethod will recieve 2 Arguments: first, a `\Slim\Slim` instance (aka $App), second a $params array which holds the optional routing params (like /foo/:bar/:id)

 More Documentation about `\Slim\Slim`: